SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 <table>
 <tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
-<td>In the object-oriented programming (which is out of the scope of this book) the functions are part of higher-level objects called <b>classes</b>, where function is called <b>methods</b>.
+<td>In the object-oriented programming (which is out of the scope of this book) the functions are part of higher-level objects called <b>classes</b>, where functions are called <b>methods</b>.
 In other programming languages the functions are called <b>procedures</b>. </td>
 </tr>
 </table>

 ### Basic functions

 The **basic** functions are responsible for the execution of an **action** which **contributes** to the solving of a particular problem.
-Such an action can be printing a string on the console, performing a conditional statement check, going through loop, etc.
+Such an action can be printing a string to the console, performing a conditional statement check, going through a loop, etc.

 Now, let’s look at the following **example of a basic function**:

 ![](/assets/chapter-10-images/01.Simple-function-01.png)

 The purpose of this function is to print a headline, which in this case is a string of dashes.
 Because of this, it is called **'print_header'**.
 The parentheses **always** follow the name of the function, irrespective of its name.
 It is important the names of our functions to describe the purpose of the function.
-Later in this chapter, we will look more in-depth of the naming convections regarding functions.
+Later in this chapter, we will learn more in-depth about the naming conventions regarding functions.

 The **function declaration** is always followed by a **colon**, which is followed by the set of instructions (an algorithm), used for solving a particular problem, described by the name of the function.
 This part of the code is also referred as the **body** of the function which contains the machine code (the instructions).
 It is positioned on a new line after the function’s declaration.
 It is written with an indentation compared to the function-defining line.
-The body of the function is always indented four spaces or single Tab from the level at which the function declaration begins.
+The body of the function is always indented four spaces, or single Tab from the level at which the function declaration begins.
 This separates the body of the function as a single block of instructions.

-If the given snippet of code is present in a program which is to bea executed, the function will not affect the program at this stage because the function is declared but not called yet.
+If the given snippet of code is present in a program which is to be executed, the function will not affect the program at this stage, because the function is declared, but not called yet.

 ### Why should we use functions?

-So far, we found that the functions help with the logical differentiation of a longer code to less complicated, easier to comprehend pieces.
-Working with functions gives to our code advantages such as better structure and greater cohesion.
+So far, we found that the functions help with the logical differentiation of a longer code to less complicated, easier to digest pieces.
+Working with functions gives to our code advantages, such as better structure and greater cohesion.

 The usage of functions **prevents us from code repetition**.
 The repeating code is **bad** practice as it heavily **impedes** the code’s maintenance and leads to errors.
-If a single of code functionality is present in our program several times throughout the code, and we need to change something to this functionality afterwards, we need to correct same piece of code as many times as we have it in the program.
-The likelihood of missing one spot in the redaction of the code in this case is great, which result to an unpredictable behaviour.
+If a single of code functionality is present in our program several times throughout the code, and we need to change something to this functionality afterwards, we need to correct the same piece of code as many times as we have it in the program.
+The likelihood of missing one spot in the redaction of the code in this case is high, which results in an unpredictable behaviour.
 This is the reason why it is a good practice, if we do use a fragment of a code **more than once**, to define it as a **separate function**.

-The functions **allow** us to use a piece of **code several** times.
+The functions **allow** us to use a piece of code **several** times.
 Working on more and more problems, you will notice that with the use of already existing functions you will save a lot of time and effort.

 ### Declaration of functions

-**Function declaration** can be considered as a registration of a given functionality within a program so that this functionality can be recognize and later used in the rest of the program where necessary.
+**Function declaration** can be considered as a registration of a given functionality within a program so that this functionality can be recognized and later used in the rest of the program where necessary.
 With the next example we will explore the element of which a function is composed:

 ![](/assets/chapter-10-images/02.Declaring-functions-02.png)